 Will an MA help me to get published?

-Very possibly.
+Quite possibly, but by no means certainly.
 MAs can help with a lot of the things that it takes to get published: they "give permission" to spend time on your writing; help you to learn your job properly; expose you to a wider range of writers and creative possibilities than you would have found on your own; challenge your defaults and decisions about your own writing; give you "conditional validation"; create writerly friendships that will sustain you for decades.
 A good course will bringing in agents and publishers to talk to the course and who then will, at the very least, read a bit of what you send them.
 An MA on your CV will show potential agents and publishers that you're serious and know at least the basics of your trade.

 Having said that, good creative writing and saleable creative writing are not the same thing.
 And, since the definition of academic CW is "the study of the work-in-progress", it's always likely to privilege writing which is exciting to write and read and therefore to study.
 If you have a good reason for doing something a certain way, then it's justified.
 The book industry privileges work which sells; you may have had a good reason for doing something, but that's no real answer to your editor saying, "Yes, but it doesn't work".
 Of course, since readers also want excitement, there is an overlap between "good" and "saleable", but finding it isn't always easy.
 When MAs were rarer, for each slush-reading agent who thought, "Oh, good, an MA novel: it'll be decently presented and competently written," another agent was likely to think, "Oh, ugh, an MA novel: it'll be full of beautiful sensory description and have no bloody story"; but these days the proliferation of MAs means that the prejudice against them is less, but so is the advantage of them.
 And, yes, when you look at prize shortlists an awful lot of the writers will have MAs, but that's just because there are so many courses, and it's so much become a normal way for serious and literary writers to develop themselves.
 It's never the only way.